-23. REVENUE FROM CONTRACTS WITH SERVICE RECEIPIENTS
+24. REVENUE FROM CONTRACTS WITH SERVICE RECEIPIENTS

-The standard IFRS 15 Revenue from Contracts with Service Recipients did not have any impact upon the financial statements.
+The reporting standard IFRS 15 Revenue from Contracts with Service Recipients has been reviewed and has had no material impact upon the income amounts recognised in the Council's financial statements.

-24. INVESTMENT PROPERTIES
+25. INVESTMENT PROPERTIES